by Jane Rosenstein and Mark W. Suits

 More rallies are planned in France as François Asselineau continues his campaign for President.
 The presidential election will be in Franceon April 23, 2017 and then the top two candidates will have a second turn election on May 7, 2017.

-Posted by Jane Rosenstein on April 6, 2017, With 1529 Reads Filed under Civil Liberties & Freedom, Government & Politics.
+Posted by Jane Rosenstein on April 6, 2017, With 1537 Reads Filed under Civil Liberties & Freedom, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.